LLRCMS/LLRHiggsTauTau/NtupleProducer/README.txt

+## TO BE REMOVED - CHECK README.md IN MAIN PAGE

 This package provides tools to READ miniAOD events and store the results in an TNtuple optimized for the HTauTau analysis.

 The package workflow is the following: